algorandfoundation/specs/dev/ledger.md

  - The address to which all remaining asset units should be transferred to close out this account's holdings of this asset, encoded as msgpack field `aclose`.

+ - The amount of all the remaining asset's units transferred to `aclose` account, encoded as msgpack field `aca`.

 An asset freeze transaction additionally has the following fields: